grafana/grafana/docs/sources/panels/add-a-panel.md

 ![](/static/img/docs/panel-editor/select-visualization-8-0.png)

 When you choose a visualization, Grafana will offer visualization suggestions based on your query.
-You can select from the avaialble suggestions or you pick a visualization from the complete list of visualizations.
-Whether you pick one of the suggested visualizations or select one from the complete list of visualizations, Grafana will display a preview of your query results with that visualization applied.
+You can select from the available suggestions or you can pick a visualization from the complete list of supported visualizations.
+When you select a visualization, Grafana will show a preview of your query results with that visualization applied.
 For more information about individual visualizations, refer to [Visualizations options]({{< relref "../visualizations/_index.md" >}}).

 ## 4. (Optional) Edit panel settings